Susan Ann Edson

 Susan Ann Edson (January 4, 1823 – November 13, 1897) was one of the first women to attend medical school, served as a Civil War Army Nurse, and was a friend and personal physician to President James A. Garfield and his wife Lucretia.

 Early life and education

 Susan Ann Edson was born January 4, 1823, in Fleming, New York.
 She was the daughter of John Joy Edson and Sarah E. Barnes.

 Her sister Sarah Philena Edson (born 1818) married Sterne John Wheaton Underhill; after they divorced, Sarah retained custody of the children.
 Unusual for the time, Sarah retained her name and sued to have her children's last names changed to Edson.
 Sarah published a women's rights newspaper.

 Susan Ann Edson attended two colleges, Eclectic College of Cincinnati and Cleveland Homeopathic College.
-She graduated from Cincinnati in 1853 and then proceeded to earn her additional degree from Cleveland on March 1, 1854.
+She graduated from the Eclectic College of Cincinnati in 1853 and then proceeded to earn her additional degree from Cleveland on March 1, 1854.
 She was one of the first women to attend medical school.
 Accounts suggest she may have been the seventh woman in the United States to receive a medical degree.